LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 #### 1.3 Assets

-1) There are various assets in the BitShares system, of which the core asset is the BTS.
-The approach of the exchange to other assets in the BitShares system is similar to that of the BTS.
+1) There are various assets in the LocalCoin system, of which the core asset is the LLC.
+The approach of the exchange to other assets in the LocalCoin system is similar to that of the LLC.
 2) Each account can have multiple assets at the same time.

 #### 1.4 BlockChain Structure